Mediatek-Cloud/MCS-Android-SDK-Tutorial/get_device_list.md

 ## Send a Request

 If you are familiar with [Volley][volley], the open source network request library created by Google, hooray!
-It's almost the same to manipulate MCS SDK.
+It's almost the same to use MCS SDK.

 ```java
 // Default method is GET